leipoyanubloxAE/thingy52-mesh-provisioning-demo/README.md

 2. Extract ThingySDKv2.1_mod.zip inside "external" in Mesh SDK.
 Should keep the "ThingySDKv2.1" folder name.
 3. Download and extract nRF5 SDK v15.0.0
 4. In SDK v15 \nRF5_SDK_15.0.0_a53641a\components\boards folder remove/rename file pca20020.h.
 It conflicts with the same file in Thingy SDK.
+5. Replace SDK v15 \nRF5_SDK_15.0.0_a53641a\components\boards\pca10040.h with the one in this repo.
-4. Download and place the thingy_provisioning_demo_generic_OnOff folders in this repo into \examples\light_switch
+6. Download and place the thingy_provisioning_demo_generic_OnOff folders in this repo into \examples\light_switch
-5. Connect the Thingy to the Debug port out on the DK or the Segger Jlink debugger.
+7. Connect the Thingy to the Debug port out on the DK or the Segger Jlink debugger.
-6. Do an erase all to remove the Thingy original firmware and bootloader
+8. Do an erase all to remove the Thingy original firmware and bootloader
-7. Open Segger Embedded Studio, and install the "nRF CPU Support Package".
+9. Open Segger Embedded Studio, and install the "nRF CPU Support Package".
 You can check it by click the main tool bar "Tools" -> "Package Manager", and search "nRF CPU Support Package".
-8. Make sure you followed the SES.md guide in \doc\getting_started in nRF MESH SDK v2.2.0 of adding `SDK_ROOT` macro into SES, the same as when you started with Mesh examples.
+10. Make sure you followed the SES.md guide in \doc\getting_started in nRF MESH SDK v2.2.0 of adding `SDK_ROOT` macro into SES, the same as when you started with Mesh examples (In Segger Embedded Studio, click "Tools" -> "Building", set the value for "Global Macros" to "SDK_ROOT=DIRECTORY_FOR_NORDIC_SDK15.0.0".
-9. Compile one of the project provided in this repo and flash the firmware, the softdevice is flashed automatically.
+11. Compile one of the project provided in this repo and flash the firmware, the softdevice is flashed automatically.

 ### Known issues